-In order to maintain a high-quality user experience within D2L and in accordance with OGC policy, LSC-Online will begin purging data for the earliest courses still present in D2L.
+In order to maintain a high-quality user experience within D2L and in accordance with OGC policy, LSC-Online will purge data for the earliest courses still present in D2L.
 The purge process will result in the complete deletion of course data.
 Because Lone Star College currently has more than the required years' data stored, we will begin purging courses in accelerated phases.

 The first phase began in the Fall 2021 semester and included ANGEL migrations and 2013 courses.
 The next phase is scheduled for Spring 2022 and will include all 2014 courses.

 I thought LSC-Online already archived old courses each semester.
 Is a data purge different than a course archive?

 Yes, they are two different processes.
 When a course is archived (at least 13 months after its end date), it no longer appears in the My Courses widget and cannot be accessed by the faculty member.
 However, the data is still in D2L.
 Faculty can still copy an archived course's data, and the course can be restored by LSC-Online on request.
 When a course's data is purged, the data is no longer in D2L.
 The course is completely deleted from the system and cannot be accessed or restored by LSC-Online or by D2L.